StyrbjornKall/TRIDENT/README.md

 `fishbAIT` houses the fine-tuned model parameters

 `tutorials` contains tutorial notebooks for running inference using the fine-tuned models.

-`utils` contains necessary utility scripts in order to run both the scripts in `development` and `tutorials`.

 # License Information